 We combine the highest level of scholarly research with innovation and communication, particularly in digital, public and regional history.

 Our projects seek to reach the broadest possible audience.

 The award-winning Old Bailey Online and London Lives have changed the landscape of historical research for both scholars and the general public interested in histories of crime, London, and their ancestors.

-Our students produce high quality PhD and Masters research.
+Our postgraduate research students produce high quality PhD and Masters research.

-We also offer a distinctive professional doctorate in public history and heritage.
+We also offer a distinctive professional doctorate in heritage.